Rowan (Sorbus aucuparia)

 The leaves are eaten by caterpillars of a number of moths, including the larger Welsh wave and autumn green carpet.
 Caterpillars of the apple fruit moth feed on the berries.

-The wood was used for stirring milk to prevent it curdling, and as a pocket charm against rheumatism.
+The wood was used for stirring the milk to prevent it from curdling, and as a pocket charm against rheumatism.
 It was also used to make divining rods.

 It’s widely planted as a street tree.

-The fruit ripen from August to September.
-It is said that a frost reduces their bitterness, however, by the first frost a lot of the fruit will have perished.
+The fruit ripens from August to September.
+It is said that a frost reduces their bitterness, however, by the first frost, a lot of the fruit will have perished.
 Much better to collect earlier and freeze at home.

 Identified in winter by the young twigs start hairy and become smooth later.
 Buds are hairy all over.
 Terminal buds (on the ends of shoots) are up to 8mm in length and lateral buds (in leaf axils) have 2-5 scales.

-In the past, the fruit were used to trap birds.
+In the past, the fruit was used to trap birds.
 Usually harvested in October.
 The leaves were fermented with leaves of sweet gale and oak bark to create herb beer.